Optoma HD27 Home Theater Projector Review

 Beautiful Viewing Experience

 The Optoma HD27 Home Theater Projector offers a beautiful viewing experience.
 It combines its large image size, extra bright screen, vivid colors, and Full HD resolution to make visual magic.
-It is ideal for those late night gaming parties with your friends or for early morning movies.
+It is ideal for those late night gaming parties with your friends or for early morning/late night movies.

 The projector’s lamp uses 3,200 lumens.
 The amount of lumens a projector uses indicates how bright the projected image is.
 The average amount of lumens a projector typically uses is between 1,000 and 2,500.
 Therefore, this projector’s image will look brighter than most other projectors out there.